 Stainless steel and titanium utensils are fully dishwasher safe — top or bottom rack.
 Bamboo utensils should be hand-washed only; repeated dishwasher cycles will cause cracking, warping, and a shortened lifespan.
 If dishwasher convenience is a priority, choose stainless steel or titanium sets.

 Yes, particularly if you use straws regularly.
 An estimated 500 million plastic straws are used daily in the U.S. alone.
 A single reusable stainless steel or glass straw replaces hundreds of disposable plastic straws per year.
-Glass straws (like Simply Straws) are taste-neutral and easy to clean.
+Glass straws (like Hummingbird) are taste-neutral and easy to clean.
 Collapsible straws (like FinalStraw) fit on a keychain for true portability.
 Both options pay for themselves within weeks of regular use.

 Wash bamboo utensils with warm soapy water immediately after use and dry them thoroughly before storing.
 Never leave them soaking or store them damp in a closed case — moisture is the primary cause of mold growth on bamboo.
 Every few weeks, rub a thin coat of food-grade mineral oil onto the bamboo to maintain the wood and prevent cracking.
 With proper care, a bamboo utensil set lasts 1 to 2 years of daily use.